hrldcpr/poole/_posts/2016-08-17-continued-fraction-streams.md

 I wrote [some Python code](https://github.com/hrldcpr/continued) which converts streams of digits to streams of continued fraction coefficients, and vice-versa.

+This writeup shows some example uses of the software, and discusses some of the nuances of converting between these infinite streams.

 ## For Example

 Next time you forget the digits of the golden ratio, just remember that its continued fraction coefficients are all ones: